-As of March 27, 2015, the Conservancy has helped protect a total of 2,144 acres in the Mukwonago Watershed.
+The Conservancy has helped protect a total of 2,745 acres in the Mukwonago Watershed.
 This figure includes lands owned and managed by the Conservancy, conservation easements, government co-ops and assists.

 Topographic map of Mukwonago Preserves

 The Nature Conservancy has other preserves around the state that are open for public use for low-impact recreation — hiking, bird-watching, nature study and photography.
 Deer hunting is allowed at the preserves.

 Debra Bacon, Mukwonago Project Assistant

 Jerry Ziegler, Mukwonago Land Steward

-If you have any questions about The Nature Conservancy's Mukwonago River Watershed project, please call us at (262) 642-7276 or stop by our office on the north end of Pickerel Lake at the end of Pickerel Jay Road.
+If you have any questions about The Nature Conservancy's Mukwonago River Watershed project, please call us at (262) 642-7276 or stop by our office on the west side of Pickerel Lake on Pickerel Lake Road.